BackupTheBerlios/pida-svn/trunk/docs/rst/pidas-internals.rst

 `init` you cannot rely on the presence of other services.
 Just your own config.
 At `init` you don't even have `action_group`s.

-The `bind` is called when you should implement bind um, for stuff that happens once all the services have been started.
+The `bind` is called once all the services have been started.

-The `reset` is called whenever the service must refresh its values.
+The `reset` method is called whenever the service must refresh its values.
 It's used to refresh the service options and whatnot.

 `stop` is called before a service is unloaded.